How KeePassium stays offline and works with online storage

 Every iOS app lives it is own system-enforced sandbox and cannot simply access files inside other apps.

-KeePassium, in contrast, integrates with cloud providers indirectly, via the system.
+KeePassium, in contrast, defaults to a better method: it integrates with cloud providers indirectly, via the system.
 The system stands between the app and cloud storage, so they cannot and don’t need to know about each other.

 Here’s what happens when you add an existing database to KeePassium:

 - KeePassium asks the system to show a standard file picker dialog (UIDocumentPickerViewController).

 - The system takes control, pauses KeePassium and shows the file selection screen.